ramomar1992/ramomar1992.github.io/Amman-Code-201/read04.md

 ```

-### Linking to a specific content on the page
+### Linking to specific content on the page

-You can add the ID attribute to the content to where you want the link to move to, and inside the href add the # with the ID of the content.
+You can add the ID attribute to the content to where you want the link to move to, and inside the href, add the # with the ID of the content.

 ```html